Searching

 Knit automatically saves the most recent 20 searches you’ve run.
 To re-run a saved or recently issued search, simply click on the “Saved Searches” or “Recent Searches” menu option as shown above and click on the saved or recent search you want to re-run.

 You can save a search if you expect to run it repeatedly.
-The “Save” button at the bottom right of the advanced search screen lets you save your search.
+The “Save” button close to the bottom right edge of the advanced search screen lets you save your search.

 How can I search with partial information (aka search using wildcards)?

-In the Advanced Search window, the “Contains”, “Starts With” and “Ends With” search tests let you search with partial text strings.
+The “Contains”, “Starts With”, “Ends With”, “Does Not Start With” and “Does Not End With” search tests in the Advanced Search window let you search with partial text strings.
 This is equivalent to searching using wildcards.

 For example, a “Starts With fin ” search is equivalent to a wildcard search “fin*”.
 This search will find all files that start with “fin”, including “finance”, “finances”, “financial” etc. Since text searches are not case sensitive, it will also find “Finance”, “Finances”, “Financial” and other lower/upper case combinations of each character in the search text.
 Similarly, a “Ends With fin ” search is equivalent to a wildcard search “*fin” and a “Contains fin ” search is equivalent to a wildcard search “*fin*”.